 Reformed Catholic Church

 The RCC network generally accepts Catholic worship, spirituality, and some of its theology.
-The Eucharist is available to all people no matter their membership status or sexual orientation or gender identity.
+The Eucharist is available to all people, no matter their membership status or sexual orientation, or gender identity.
+(Also see How to Choose a Denomination?)

 Society of Saint Pius X